OcelotBabou/Quartz/content/2-The World/Regions/Cities/Iterdeep.md

 **History:**

 Historically, Iterdeep thrived as a critical trade route, bustling with activity and bridging the vast distances between Siar’Morrin’s eastern and western realms.
 However, in recent years, the region has seen a drastic shift towards isolation.
 This transition was marked by growing distrust fueled by dark rumors and tales of treachery and deceit.
-The region, once known for its religious fervor and numerous shrines dedicated to deities like Gaharian, and Mercio, has undergone significant cultural upheaval under the current monarchy.
+The region, once known for its religious fervor and numerous shrines dedicated to deities like [[Gahrian]], and [[Mercio]], has undergone significant cultural upheaval under the current monarchy.

 **Significance:**